M0streng0/M0streng0/README.md

 - 🐧 I'm always interacting with Linux, no matter what !
 - 🚩 Active CTF player, being part of **TEAM PORTUGAL** in ECSC 2023, 2024 and 2025.
-- 🌴 In my free time, I'm compiling DWM in ArchLinux. (moved to NixOS)
+- 🌴 In my free time, I'm contributing to Nixpkgs.

 ### 🛠️ Programming Languages